 It was so simple yet so perfect.
 All the numbered streets would go either east or west depending on the number.
 No more stress turning onto a street to find yourself head to head with another car in a Southie standoff as to who was going to back up.
 The numbered streets are now easy streets.

-Now after the first snow storm of 2018, we are back to square one.
-With just over a foot of snow on the ground, navigating South Boston streets are virtually impossible.
+Now after the first snow storm of 2022 we are back to square one.
+With just shy of two foot of snow on the ground, navigating South Boston streets are virtually impossible.
 We say bring back the one-ways.

 We realize there was a small vocal group of anti-one-way residents that showed up at the community meeting to keep the one-ways back in 2015.
 To say this meeting was heated would be an understatement.
 You can read about it here.